7 Best Over-the-Counter (OTC) Hearing Aids of 2024

 Trial period

-Because most OTC hearing aids don’t come with the option of seeing an audiologist in person for adjustments and support, it’s important to look for a brand offering a trial period to allow you time to make sure the hearing aids fit well and are helping with your hearing loss.
+Because most OTC hearing aids don’t come with the option of seeing an audiologist in person for adjustments and support, it’s important to look for a brand offering a trial period to allow you time to make sure the hearing aids fit well and help with your hearing loss.

 Most states require hearing aid dispensers to provide a trial period.
 To view a list of each state’s requirements, see the Hearing Loss Association of America.